mikechau/workshop-intro-to-cloudformation-101/README.md

 **NOTE:** By default a security group will allow all outbound traffic unless you specify a rule.

+**NOTE:** For simplicity we are being very lax by setting the `CIDR` to `0.0.0.0/0`.
+In production environments it would be more strict.

 Here, we have defined a `AWS::EC2::SecurityGroup` resource and have named it `WorkshopServerSg`.
 We gave the group a description, and assigned it ingress and egress rules.
 We also associate it to a VPC.